BRC-A State of the Market 2021 Report

 - QLD was the leading state for Corporate PPAs in 2021

 - The national survey found price is the most important factor for buyers when selecting a PPA – but that community and social benefits such as local jobs and infrastructure are growing in importance for buyers (and more important than recognised by project developers)

 - The market has consolidated into two major segments – wholesale PPAs directly with projects for larger buyers and retail PPAs intermediated by a retailer for mid-sized buyers

 The Business Renewables Centre Australia is the leading source of independent advice and information on Corporate Renewable PPAs.
+It is convened by Climate-KIC Australia, Institute for Sustainable Futures (UTS) and WWF Australia.
 BRC-A is supported through funding by ARENA, the NSW, Victorian and Queensland Governments.